ZEPETO-Templates/Find_A_Pair_Template/README.md

 The row prefab is like a parent with the "Horizontal layout group" component to order the cards that will be created.

 **NPCCreator**
-The NPCCreator have his own documentation in de Zepeto Docs, there is a link to check it! https://docs.zepeto.me/studio-world/docs/creating-and-controlling-npc
+The NPCCreator has its own documentation in ZEPETO docs, here is the link to check it out! https://docs.zepeto.me/studio-world/docs/creating-and-controlling-npc

 **IconInteraction**
 The IconInteraction like the NPCCreator have his own docs here: